OlaJamesO/aws-ha-threeteir-webapp/README.md

  Ran a quick test on the load balancer DNS `http://secti-wordp-9vf5jiejri0a-19248653.us-east-1.elb.amazonaws.com/` on [GTMetric](https://gtmetrix.com/) and the overall performance of the site was ok.
 ![enter image description here](https://i.ibb.co/Sr0jnvn/image.png)

-Then I ran another speed test on the load balancer DNS from  [pingdom](tools.pingdom.com) site and the result is good.
+speed test on the load balancer DNS from  [pingdom](tools.pingdom.com) site and the result is good.

 ![enter image description here](https://i.ibb.co/cbPWg6n/image.png)

 # Part 8: Add Content Delivery Network

 > Amazon CloudFront can speed up the delivery of your websites, whether its static objects (e.g., images, style sheets, JavaScript, etc.) or dynamic content (e.g., videos, audio, motion graphics, etc.), to viewers across the globe.
-The CDN offers a multi-tier cache by default that improves latency and lowers the load on origin servers when the object is not already cached at the Edge.

 ### Here is what I will create in the section
 ![enter image description here](https://i.ibb.co/1qnfCcL/section9.png)

-In the previous section, I added caching to the WordPress configuration to cache frequently accessed database queries.
  In this section I will add a content delivery network using [Amazon CloudFront](https://aws.amazon.com/cloudfront/) to speed up global delivery of the application.

 [launch Stack](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=module9-cloudfront&templateURL=https://ee-assets-prod-us-east-1.s3.amazonaws.com/modules/402582136e8b4a63866212aa6dc0e6e3/v1/module9.yaml)
 The CloudFormation Stack will create a CloudFront distribution with the Elastic Load Balancer as the origin.
 This load balancer was created in Section 5 earlier.